DavidHe1127/Mr.He_HandBook/DevOps/System/README.md

 In a multi-core CPU environment, it genuinely allows multiple threads each run on a separate core.
 This is the real concurrency.
 It boosts the overall CPU performance.

+With VM, vCPU is the portion of underlying physical CPU which is assigned to VM.

 ### File and Permissions

 ![ls output](./ls.jpg)